-- The course's final project requires students to create a ten-minute video presentation and a report up to 5 pages with insights from examining a dataset using the techniques learned from the course. - Submissions must include a ten-minute presentation video and all supporting Python and data files. - The final project will test both data analysis and presentation skills.
-The submissions for the project will be evaluated for: (1) rigor and thoroughness of data analysis, (2) creative representation of analysis results, (3) communication and engagement in the video, (4) the level of challenge in the analysis, and (5) organization of the project deliverables.
-A detailed grading rubric will be available in Canvas later in the semester. - In addition, the following rules apply: - The project work is like a final exam for the course.
-Therefore, students should not expect help from the instructor and must not receive help from anyone. - A student's video presentation and report must be fully supported by data-driven evidence demonstrated in the student's Jupyter Notebook file(s).
-All misalignments between a presentation and its supporting Jupyter Notebook file will receive a penalty. - The Report and the accompanying Jupyter Notebook file must be properly organized and will be graded for readability.
+- The course's final project requires students to create a report up to 10 pages with insights from examining a dataset using the techniques learned from the course. - Submissions must include all supporting Python and data files. - The final project will test both data analysis and presentation skills.
+The submissions for the project will be evaluated for: (1) rigor and thoroughness of data analysis, (2) creative representation of analysis results, (3) the level of challenge in the analysis, and (4) organization of the project deliverables.
+A detailed grading rubric will be available in Canvas later in the semester. - In addition, the following rules apply: - A student's report must be fully supported by data-driven evidence demonstrated in the student's Jupyter Notebook file(s).
+All misalignments between the report and its supporting Jupyter Notebook file will receive a penalty. - The Report and the accompanying Jupyter Notebook file must be properly organized and will be graded for readability.
 They should be self-sustained documents explaining student's analysis.